 Short for Chat Generative Pre-Trained Transformer, ChatGPT is a chatbot released by OpenAI in November 2022 that became popular because of its ability to give detailed, natural responses to a wide range of prompts.

 A conversational user interface (also known as CUI or Conversational UI) is what allows computers to mimic conversations with real humans.
-These interfaces use Natural Language Process (see NLP) to interpret incoming voice or text and reply with a response.
+These interfaces use Natural Language Processing (see below) to interpret incoming voice or text and reply with a response.

 The two primary types of CUIs are voice assistants (like Siri and Alexa) and chatbots.